khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 ## Usage

-Tooltips shouldn’t repeat information that is shown near the referring element.
-However, they can show the same data in a different format (e.g. date or timestamps).
+Tooltips display unique data, and shouldn’t repeat information that is shown near the referring element.
 Information provided in a tooltip should be short and concise.
-If you need to add more than a single line of information, consider using a [popover](/components/popovers) instead.
 The text will wrap when the content is wider than the max-width.

+### When to use tooltips

+Use tooltips to:

+* Show the same data in a different format such as date or timestamps.
+* Display a full string of text that is shortened with an ellipsis (“…”).
+* Provide context for unlabeled items such as [icon buttons](components/buttons#icon).

+### When not to use tooltips

+Do not use tooltips to:

+* Display information required to a task completion such as password formatting hints.
+* Display more than a single line of information or dimensional data such as user name or status.
+* Display a sophisticated layout and formatting.
+* Offer simple controls and/or actions that are closely tied to the element or object, such as searchable list, links or button.

+Consider using a [popover](/components/popovers) for the scenarios above.

 ### Timing